rwilcox/turbogears2_setup_and_testing/README.txt

 Then you are ready to go.

-How I did what I did
+How I did what I did (to Quickstart a Turbogears project) Yes, these are similar steps to what <http://turbogears.org/2.1/docs/main/QuickStart.html> does, but we go through some things that aren't covered in the QuickStart, or have conflicting documentation on the web OR or not mentioned at all in the QuickStart.
 ===================

 Started a Turbogears project...